Last Updated on March 16, 2026 by AcePhysio

 - Pain Relief: By stimulating the release of endorphins, the body’s natural painkillers, laser therapy can provide immediate pain relief.
 Additionally, the therapy helps improve blood flow to the affected area, reducing swelling and further alleviating pain.

-- Improved Circulation: Enhanced blood flow to the knee area helps deliver oxygen and nutrients to the tissues, promoting healing and reducing stiffness.
+- Improved Circulation: Increased blood flow to the knee region facilitates the delivery of oxygen and nutrients to the tissues, aiding in recovery and alleviating stiffness.
 Improved circulation also aids in the removal of metabolic waste products, which can contribute to pain and inflammation.

 Laser therapy is painless, with most individuals reporting only a mild warming sensation during the treatment.
 It is a non-invasive option that requires no downtime, making it an attractive alternative for those seeking to avoid surgery or medication.